zhShahoo1/3SONIC_APP/README.md

 scripts/
   record.py                      # Recorder invoked by scans (multi arg 0/1)
 postprocessing.py                # Example_slices.png + NIfTI + times + viewer

+---

+## Runtime / State files

+The app uses a small `run/` directory at the project root to hold ephemeral runtime state such as marker files and the active `scanplan.json` that the recorder reads.
+These files are created and updated at runtime and are ignored by Git by default.
+See `app/config.py::Config` for the exact paths (`Config.STATE_DIR`, `Config.SCANPLAN_FILE`, etc.).

+Do not commit changing values from `run/` — keep only templates/config defaults under the project root (e.g., sample `scanplan.json` or docs).

 ```

 ---